LIST-Geoinformatika/foss4g_2023/README.md

 ```

 -   This renders the JSX markup for the MapComponent component.
--   The div element represents the container for the map and has an id of "map".
+-   The div element represents the container for the map and has an `id` of "map".
--   The ref attribute is set to mapElement to reference this div element.
+-   The `ref` attribute is set to mapElement to reference this div element.
--   The className is set to "h-full w-full" to apply CSS classes for styling.
+-   The `className` is set to `h-full w-full` to apply CSS classes for styling.

 Finally, let's export the component as the default export of the module, making it available for import and use in other files.